|

 throws CacheAccessException

-The ValueHolder can be retrieved by calling the get method with a key that is equal to the original key.
+The ValueHolder can be retrieved by calling the get method

-key - key with which the specified value is to be associated
+key - key with which the specified value is to be associatedvalue - value to be associated with the specified key

 Store.PutStatus based on the result of the operation in store